 Nausica Palazzo

-Prior to joining Nova, Nausica was an Adjunct Lecturer in Public Law at Bocconi University, and a Postdoctoral Fellow at the Hebrew University of Jerusalem.
-She held visiting positions at the European University Institute, and McGill University.
+In 2023, Nausica was a visiting professor at Reichman University, in Herzliya, and in 2024, a visiting professor (JG McLeod Professor in Family Law) at Western Law, London, Ontario.
+Prior to joining NOVA, Nausica was an Adjunct Lecturer in Public Law at Bocconi University and a Postdoctoral Fellow at the Hebrew University of Jerusalem.
+She has held visiting positions at the European University Institute and McGill University.

-Nausica is especially interested in queer approaches to family law, critical approaches to anti-discrimination law and theory, comparative constitutional law, and the relationship between gender and religious norms in illiberal regimes.
-Nausica has published articles in these areas in top specialized journals such as the Columbia Journal of Gender and Law, the Michigan Journal of Gender and Law, and Oñati Socio-Legal Series.
+She is especially interested in queer approaches to family law, critical approaches to anti-discrimination law and theory, comparative constitutional law, and the relationship between gender and religious norms in illiberal regimes.
+Nausica has published articles in these areas in top journals such as the Columbia Journal of Gender and Law (article reviewed in Jotwell), the Michigan Journal of Gender and Law, Law & Ethics on Human Rights, and The Review of Faith & International Affairs.

-Her latest book Legal Recognition of Non-Conjugal Families came out in February 2021 with Hart Publishing and a forthcoming co-edited collection on queer/religious alliances in family law will be published by Anthem Press in 2022.
+Her latest book, Legal Recognition of Non-Conjugal Families, came out in February 2021 with Hart Publishing, and a co-edited collection on queer and religious alliances in family law was published in Anthem Press’s Law and Society Series in 2022 (with J.A.
+Redding).
+Nausica was recently invited to author a “Principles of Non-Marriage Law” for the “Principles of” Series at Edward Elgar (with A. Hayward).

 Bachelor’s degree (1st cycle)